NodeBB/docs/src/templates/installing/os/debian/node/install.md

-Node.js is available from the NodeSource Ubuntu binary distributions repository.
+Node.js is available from the NodeSource Debian binary distributions repository.

 1. Download and import the Nodesource GPG key